open/close all folders

 - In one firefight in Afghanistan, a US patrol managed to stage an ambush against a group of Taliban fighters and their new recruits.
 However, one private still had his weapon on safe as the unsuspecting party approached; when he took the safety off, the experienced leaders of the group heard the telltale click and managed an "oh, shit" on their faces right before being promptly mowed down.

-- Patrick Kielty recounted a story like this on Top Gear.
+- Patrick Kielty recounted a story like this on Top Gear while talking about what it was like trying to drive in Northern Ireland during The Troubles.
 While learning to drive he plowed his car into a army blockade.
-A moment of relief that he had survived was followed by a round of clicks as a regiment aimed their guns at him.
+A moment of relief that he had survived was followed by a round of clicks as every soldier at this checkpoint aimed their guns at him.

-- This is one argument for the use of pump-action shotguns in home defense: any burglar who hears that distinctive racking when he enters the house will vacate the premises with alacrity.
+- This is one argument for the use of pump-action shotguns in home defense: any burglar who hears that distinctive racking when he enters the house will vacate the premises (among other things) with alacrity.